paynl/opencart4-plugin/README.md

 2. Choose extension type *Payments*
 3. Install the *Pay.* Extension
 5. Click Edit
-6. Enter the Token code, API token and Service ID (these can be found in the PAY.
-Admin Panel --> https://admin.pay.nl/programs/programs)
+6. Enter the Token code, API token and Service ID (these can be found in the [Pay.
+Admin Panel](https://my.pay.nl/programs/programs/))
 7. Save the settings

 #### Update instructions